Netflix's U.S. growth slows, shares plunge

 Revenue rose about 28 percent to $1.41 billion.

-(Reporting by Lisa Richwine in Los Angeles and Soham Chatterjee in Bangalore; Editing by Kirti Pandey, Simon Jennings, Richard Chang and Ken Wills)
+(Reporting by Lisa Richwine in Los Angeles and Soham Chatterjee in Bangalore; Editing by Kirti Pandey, Simon Jennings and Richard Chang)